normandmickey/skill-internet-radio/README.md

     put some death fm music -> plays death fm listen to metal detector -> plays metal detector

-the intent is triggered by padatious, stations are extracted from utterance and fuzzy matched using a single intent, adding new files should enable the new station to be recognized by mycroft
+if not direct match for a station is found stations are extracted from utterance and fuzzy matched using a single intent, adding new files should enable the new station to be recognized by mycroft